Cookie-Einstellungen

 Motorcycle

 During this trip we use the Royal Enfield Himalayan motorcycle.
-This is a 'European' type bike with the gear shift on the left side of the engine and an electric starter.
+This is a 'European' type engine with the gear shift on the left side of the engine and an electric starter.

 DIFFICULTY GRADE